 Athletic Movement Fundamentals- 10 mins

-(Assuming this is your athletes’ first time performing these movements, we allow 30 seconds in between each movement to explain the next one)
+(Assuming this is your athletes’ first time performing these movements, we allow 30 seconds in between each workout to explain the next one)

-Rest- 30 seconds Split Squat Hold with Running Arm Action- 15 seconds each leg Rest- 30 seconds Lateral Squat Reps- 15 seconds each leg
+- Rest- 30 seconds Split Squat Hold with Running Arm Action- 15 seconds each least- 30 seconds Lateral Squat Reps- 15 seconds for each leg

-Rest- 30 seconds Single Leg Hip Extension Reps- 15 seconds each leg
+- Rest- 30 seconds Single Leg Hip Extension Reps- 15 seconds for each leg

-Same movements as above with only 15 seconds rest in between
+- Same movements as above with only 15 seconds of rest in between

 Speed Mechanics- 7.5 mins

-(Again assuming this is your athletes’ first time performing these movements, we allow 30 seconds in between each movement to explain the next one)
+(Again, assuming this is your athletes’ first time performing these movements, we allow 30 seconds in between each workout to explain the next one)

 (Lines going out from the baseline or goal line) A-Skips- 15-20 yards